caspark/2017-02-rust-state-of-concurrency-talk/README.md

 Doesn't cover RefCell, atomics (at least not in detail), or [Tokio/Futures](https://tokio.rs/).

 To view, open `index.html`.
-Press P for presenter mode to see slide notes.
+Press P for presenter mode to see (copious) slide notes.

+Aside from [the Rust book and the 'nomicon](https://doc.rust-lang.org/), [Rust for C++ programmers](https://github.com/nrc/r4cppp) might be helpful too.

 ## Developing